nickjarzembowski/go-web-crawler/README.md

 View the data by visiting the root `localhost:3000/`.
 Make sure the crawler is running before you do this - data is stored in memory and lost when the server is shut down.
 Refresh the page to see data scraped since last loaded.
 Hover over a node to see the uri.

+## Testing

+To run the link formatter test cd to the crawler folder and run `go test`

 ## Notes

 The crawler took approximately 7m28s to crawl the entire site